Protective clothing will shield you from the weather and protect you from injury should you fall. All protective clothing should display BSI Kitemark.

 By law you must wear a safety helmet when riding a motorcycle or quad bike on the road.
 All helmets sold in the UK must either:

-- comply with British Standard BS 6658:1985 and carry the BSI Kitemark
+- meet with British Standard BS 6658:1985 and carry the BSI Kitemark

-- comply with any standard accepted by a member of the European Economic Area which offers a level of safety and protection equivalent to BS 6658:1985 and carry a mark equivalent to the BSI Kitemark
+- meet with any standard accepted by a member of the European Economic Area which offers a level of safety and protection equal to BS 6658:1985 and carry a mark equal to the BSI Kitemark

 Damage to helmets